speech-language pathology ma

 All applicants whose native language is not English and have not completed a baccalaureate degree at a college or university where the primary language of instruction is English, must demonstrate English language proficiency through either the TOEFL or IELTS testing systems.
 The test must have been taken within two (2) years of the first semester of enrollment.
 The minimum TOEFL score required is 110 (TOEFLibt).
 The TOEFL code for the University of Delaware is 5811.
 Score reports can be obtained by contacting Educational Testing Service.
 An IELTS score of 8.0 or better may be submitted in place of a TOEFL score.

 Official transcripts from every accredited U.S. college and university attended need to be submitted.
 DO NOT include transcripts for study abroad classes that are itemized on a U.S. college or university transcript.
 Please refer to our program page in CSDCAS for additional information.
 All official transcripts should be sent directly to CSDCAS.

 Foreign Transcripts: Applicants who did not receive an undergraduate degree in the United States must have their degree transcript evaluated by World Education Services.
 This evaluation must document equivalency to a U.S. baccalaureate degree.
 When requesting a transcript evaluation, request a “course-by-course” evaluation with grades.
 Please allow for additional time for your application to be processed.

-All applicants are asked to compose two essays that address the applicant’s skills and experiences.
+All applicants are asked to compose short essays that address the applicant’s skills and experiences.
 The exact question to be addressed can be found in the CSDCAS application.
 The essays should be submitted directly to CSDCAS.